and-rs/and-rs/README.md

-### Andres Bautista.
+## Andres Bautista.

-> Senior Vim Configuration Engineer – Platform Enablement & Tooling Optimization
+<p>Senior Vim Configuration Engineer – Platform Enablement & Tooling Optimization.</p>

-A strategic, results‑driven polyglot engineer who leverages cross‑functional synergy to deliver end‑to‑end, cloud‑native solutions that balance scalability, usability, and visual impact.
-Passionate about driving value through design‑thinking, data‑driven decision‑making, and continuous integration/continuous delivery pipelines, I champion agile, lean methodologies, stakeholder alignment, and operational excellence to accelerate disruptive, mission‑critical outcomes.
+<p>No language is better than any other language, there are only better developers.
+Don't @ me.</p>

+> Dear Recruiter: I work in data engineering (python) and full-stack development (typescript) btw.